About the Diversity in Agricultural Leadership Program

 - Applicants will be assessed according to the above criteria at the absolute discretion of the National Farmers’ Federation.

-- Applicants will be advised of the outcome of their application by mid late April.
+- Applicants will be advised of the outcome of their application by early May.

 - 12 applicants, subject to credentials, will be chosen to take part in the Program.